shrutiii87/Sales-Uplift/Sales Uplift_strategy insights from multi region retail data/README.md

 ## 🚀 Project Overview

-As a Business Analyst at a multi-region retail company, the goal was to analyze a large transaction dataset using SQL and Power BI.
+the goal was to analyze a large transaction dataset using SQL and Power BI.
 The dashboard empowers managers to explore sales trends, customer behavior, regional performance, and product strategy — all from a single interactive interface.

 ---